mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 - Kind of Data (Blob, Plain Text, etc)
 - Many More...

-To be specific, if you have created a list of Person like below and wish to save it in your database.
+To be specific, if you had created a list of Person like below and wish to save it in your database.

 ```csharp
 var people = CreatePeople(1000);
 ```

-And if you know that you can maximize the performance by sending 100 rows per batch.
-Then you do it like below.
+And you know that you can maximize the performance when sending 100 rows per batch, then you do it like below.

 ```csharp
 using (var connection = new SqlConnection("Server=.;Database=TestDB;Integrated Security=SSPI;"))